Hyowon-Cho/Nasunko/README.md

 ADMIN_EMAILS=admin@example.com
 FMP_API_KEY=your_fmp_api_key
 FRED_API_KEY=your_fred_api_key
+CRON_SECRET=your_cron_secret
 BLOB_READ_WRITE_TOKEN=your_vercel_blob_token
 ```

 Notes:

-- `DATABASE_URL` is required for lounge login, posts, comments, and admin features.
+- `DATABASE_URL` is required for auth, lounge posts, comments, trade records, and news persistence.
 - `ADMIN_EMAILS` is a comma-separated list of admin accounts.
 - `FMP_API_KEY` is used for market quotes.
-- `FRED_API_KEY` is optional depending on indicator data usage.
+- `FRED_API_KEY` is optional and reserved for indicator-related pages or future analytics.
+- `CRON_SECRET` protects the scheduled news sync endpoint in production.
 - `BLOB_READ_WRITE_TOKEN` is used for image uploads with Vercel Blob.

 ## Database Setup